 The Catholic Church is clearly still using the emblem together with a crown which replaces the earlier use of haloes.
 The crown, obviously associated with royalty, denotes the highest faculty of mind when endowed with the highest degrees of consciousness.

 The symbol of the eagle features in multiple ancient cultures.
 The pinnacle of all birds typically represents strength, courage, farsightedness and was considered to be the messenger of the gods.
 But this explanation is the exoteric version which only presents us with a glimmer of the truth.

 As the eagle is considered the king of the skies, ancient scribes assigned it to the respective king of the Gods; Zeus, Jupiter, Odin, Vishnu and his consort Lakshmi.
-The ‘feathered serpent’ gods of Mesoamerica, Quetzacoatl and Kul’ul’kan, also have associations with eagles and Mexico’s flag featuring an eagle with a serpent in it mouth is also symptomatic of the esoteric meaning behind the double-headed eagle.
+The ‘feathered serpent’ gods of Mesoamerica, Quetzalcoatl and Kul’ul’kan, also have associations with eagles and Mexico’s flag featuring an eagle with a serpent in its mouth is also symptomatic of the esoteric meaning behind the double-headed eagle.